askharley/react-recoil-workshop/README.md

 ## 🎯 Goals

-- Learn why Redux is somewhat boilerplatey
+- Learn why Redux is somewhat boilerplatey and bloated
 - Learn the Recoil architecture
 - Learn some of the basic Recoil hooks
 - Refactor from a Redux state management implementation to a solely Recoil state management implementation